ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The data itself in the 3W Dataset 2.0.0 is organized in subdirectories dedicated to each type of event.
 The name of each directory is the code associated with each type of event (see Table 6).

 Each instance is persisted in its own Apache Parquet file [[27]](#27), or simply Parquet file, an open source, column-oriented data file format designed for efficient data storage and retrieval.
-It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.
+It provides high-performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.

 The logic used to formulate file names depends on the type of instance.